pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_channel-groups.md

 ### Returns

-AddChannelsToChannelGroup() returns PNResult<PNChannelGroupsAddChannelResult>:
+- PNResult<PNChannelGroupsAddChannelResult>
-- Result: PNChannelGroupsAddChannelResult — empty object.
+  - Result (PNChannelGroupsAddChannelResult): Empty object.
-- Status: PNStatus.
+  - Status (PNStatus): Status of the request.

 ## List channels in a channel group

 Requires Stream Controller add-on.
-Enable via Admin Portal.
-See support page for enabling add-ons.

 Lists all channels in a channel group.